BeamMP/Docs/docs/en/server/port-forwarding.md

 </figure>

 Click Ok, then click Ok again, and your adapter is now changed from DHCP to static.
 Surf the web to make sure that you still have internet connectivity.
 If you do not, then change your settings back to Obtain an IP address automatically and try the next method.

-### Method 2: Set Up a Static IP Address Using DHCP Reservations

-Another way to set up a static IP address is to use your router's DHCP reservations feature.
-Not all routers have this feature, so this may not be an option for you.
-Please search the internet with the model of your router to find out if you can.

-However, if your router does have this feature, it is an excellent choice for reserving a static IP address for all of the devices in your home.
-DHCP reservations allow you to centrally manage all of your home IP addresses from a single interface and will enable you to change settings on devices that you may otherwise not be able to edit.

 ### 2. Log in to your router